Antony Silva

-Antony Domingo Silva Cano (born 27 February 1984), commonly known as Antony Silva or mistakenly as Anthony Silva, is a Paraguayan footballer who plays as goalkeeper for Liga MX club Puebla and the Paraguay national team.
-Silva also holds Italian citizenship.
+Antony Domingo Silva Cano (born 27 February 1984) is a Paraguayan professional footballer who plays as goalkeeper for the Paraguay national team.
+He also holds Italian citizenship.

 Career

 Silva began his career in the youth ranks of Club Cerro Corá.
 In 2000, he made his professional debut with the club.

 Libertad

 Silva was signed by Club Libertad in 2003.
-During the 2004 Copa Libertadores, Silva helped Libertad to a famous 1–0 win over Argentine club River Plate in a match played at Defensores del Chaco on April 7.
+During the 2004 Copa Libertadores, Silva helped Libertad to a famous 1–0 win over Argentine club River Plate in a match played at Defensores del Chaco on 7 April.

 Argentina's Clarín raved about Silva's performance, stating: "The goalkeeper Anthony Silva was the big star: he closed off all roads to the Argentines."

 Loan to General Caballero ZC

 After being primarily the reserve goalkeeper for Libertad, Silva joined General Caballero on loan during the 2005 season.
 Silva's rights were purchased by Italian club Genoa but never officially joined the Italian side.